schowdhury123/Final-Project/README.md

 ## Welcome to my website
 ### My name is Sagnik Chowdhury

-<body>You can find me on @chowdy71 at Instagram</body>

-<body>Three things that I am proud of doing in high school are:
+<body>You can find me on @chowdy71 at Instagram</body>.
+Three things that I am proud of doing in high school are:
--Volunteering at two different hospitals
--Restarting the chess program at the EBPL
--Doing cancer research at Kean University </body>
+volunteering at two different hospitals, restarting the chess program at the EBPL, and doing cancer research at Kean University.